NEW & TRANSFER STUDENT ORIENTATION

 Tools & Resources

 You’ll want to browse (and maybe bookmark) these tools and resources.
-Also consider visiting Chatham’s bookstore, in person or online.
+Also consider visiting Chatham’s gear bookstore, in person or online.
+You can also buy your textbooks online!

 Find Out What’s Happening on Campus